dicac/Data-Visualization/README.md

 ### Transformation
 Columns are renamed to improve readability.
-The "Date" column which is recognized as object type is transformed to datetime type.
+"Date" column which is recognized as object type is transformed to datetime type.

 ## Exploratory Data Analysis